telerik-boneyard/platform-deliveries-hybrid/README.md

 ### What to test ###

-1. Make sure Internet connection is ON
+1. Make sure Internet connection is on.
-2. Login and browse the delivery orders.
+2. Log in and browse the delivery orders.
-2. Go offline and restart the application.
+2. Turn off the Internet connection and restart the application.
 3. Result: you can still browse the delivery orders.
 4. Change an existing item (enter comment or change status).
 5. Turn on the Internet connection.